Study Options

 • Class Presentations.
 Engaging in research in order to teach others can be a great way to consolidate learning.

-• Examinations.
+• Exams.
 These permit a range of materials to be assessed, particularly in modules with a strong survey or content focus.

 • Creative Assessments.
 Ranging from dramatic performances to creative writing, creative assessments can give students a chance to show a depth of understanding through non-traditional means.